RyanBr27/ExpenseTracker/README.md

 # ExpenseTracker
-Expense Tracker System that allows users to manage their monthly cashflow to determine their savings pattern.
+Expense Tracker System that allows users to manage monthly cashflow by recording daily transactions and monthly income to determine how much money in being spent in a given spending category.